jovotech/jovo-framework/docs/handle-decorators.md

 As components have their own [state management system](./state-stack.md), we usually recommend using the [`$delegate()` method](./handlers.md#delegate-to-components) if you have steps that need an additional state.
 However, sometimes it might be more convenient to have all handlers in one component.

-For this, you can set a `$subState` in your handlers
+For this, you can set a `$subState` in your handlers:

 ```typescript
 this.$subState = 'YourSubState';